 Explore the stately Windsor Castle.
 Marvel at the ancient mystery that is Stonehenge.
 Discover the wonderful city of Bath, England’s first UNESCO World Heritage Site.
 Ride in comfort on an air-conditioned coach/bus with Wi-Fi on this 11-hour tour.

 Enjoy a day out from London exploring some of England’s most beautiful sites.
-Experience the Georgian splendor of Bath and the mystery of Stonehenge, as well as the picturesque village of Lacock, seen in Pride and Prejudice and the Harry Potter movies.
+Experience the Georgian splendour of Bath and the mystery of Stonehenge, as well as the picturesque village of Lacock, seen in Pride and Prejudice and the Harry Potter movies.

 This 2-day excursion to the scenic Cotswolds, with a stop at the ancient stones of Avebury and the majesty of Bath and Oxford, will show you an England that you may have only seen in your history books.